geeky-krish/sql-script-runner/README.md

 - Provides structured event logging with categorized event IDs.
 - Allows configurable script start and end patterns for better script control.
 - Notification through Email (yet to be implemented)
+- Bind windows event logs with ILogger instead of creating separate instance to log into Windows Event Viewer(Yet to be done)

 ## Tech Stack
 - **Backend:** C# (.NET)